 Call Us Today For Experienced Shoplifting Representation 401-228-8271

 Shoplifting can be a surprisingly complex charge – and once with significant consequences.
 With the potential of jail time, monetary fines, civil penalties, and even immigration consequences facing those accused of shoplifting, it is incredibly important to have a skilled attorney handle you case.
-At Marin and Barrett, Inc. we know these cases and we fight these cases – call us today and put us to work fighting your case today.
+At Marin, Barrett, and Murphy Law Firm we know these cases and we fight these cases – call us today and put us to work fighting your case today.

 Representative Rhode Island Shoplifting Case

 Charge: Misdemeanor Shoplifting (1st Offense)

 Client: 24 Year Old Female with No Prior Criminal History

 Results: Charge Dismissed and in the Process of Expungement

 Case Summary: In March of 2017 we were contacted by a young man who was seeking assistance and legal representation.
 He was in need of help because his fiance had been arrested by a local police department and charged with misdemeanor shoplifting at Walmart.
 She was alleged to have walked out of Walmart with almost $300.00 worth of merchandise without paying for it.
 She had never been in trouble before, but was going through a difficult period in her life.

 We recommended that she preemptively engage in some mental health counseling to reduce her stress level and begin to address the issues that had ultimately lead to her arrest.
 By the time that her case proceeded to Court, she had made great strides getting her life back on track.
 We were able to advocate on her behalf to both the Prosecutor and the Police and explain how her stressors had lead to this arrest.
 Additionally, we were able to provide them with documentation showing that she had gone out on her own and taken the steps necessary to address those stressors and get her life back on track.